 A new experience every time

-Randomized star system layouts mean that both players will be exploring fresh areas every time you play.
-Lovers is about working together to adapt to new situations rather than memorizing levels.
+Randomized level layouts mean that both players will be exploring fresh areas every time you play.
+Lovers is about working together to adapt to new situations, rather than memorizing levels.

-Find powerful gems to customize your loadout.
-Will you throw a Metal Gem on your ship’s shield to morph it into spikey steel armor, or throw it on your engine, enabling it to leave a trail of dangerous space-caltrops?
-What effect would it have on your turrets or your super weapon?
-What about a Fire Gem?
-A Beam Gem?
-A variety of powerups means there are endless upgrade combinations.
+Find powerful space gems to customize your loadout.
+Will you throw a Metal Gem on your ship’s shield to morph it into spiky steel armor, or throw it on your engine, enabling it to leave a trail of deadly space-caltrops?
+What effect would it have on your turrets?
+And what if you combine it with other gems?
+The upgrade combinations are endless.

 Frequently Asked Questions